 Everything You Need To Know About Exercise!
 (From Types To Benefits To Programs)

-Starting an exercise program at any age can make a significant difference to your health, longevity, moods and day to day life.
+Starting an exercise program at any age can make a significant difference to your physical health, longevity, mental health and day to day life.

 Many people know that exercise is essential for health but either aren’t quite sure of what to do, how to do it, and when to do it.